Tea Tree Oil

 What Do We Know About Safety?

-• Tea tree oil should not be swallowed.
-Taking it orally can cause serious symptoms such as confusion, ataxia (loss of muscle coordination), breathing problems, and coma.
+- Tea tree oil should not be swallowed.
+Taking it orally can cause serious symptoms such as confusion, unsteadiness, inability to walk, and coma.

-• Most people can use topical products containing tea tree oil without problems, but some people may develop contact dermatitis (an allergic skin rash) or skin irritation on the parts of the body where the product was used.
+- Most people can use topical products containing tea tree oil without problems, but some people may develop redness or irritation of the skin.
+This type of reaction may be more likely if the product is old or has been exposed to heat, light, or air.

 Keep in Mind